 They are now generally considered to be in the public domain.

 The complete Hershey library contains thousands of characters in many languages.
-Each symbol is composed solely of straight lines, and is defined individually through a “moveto/lineto” kind script.
+Each symbol is composed solely of straight lines, and is defined individually through a “moveto/lineto” kind of script.

 You can read more about the Hershey fonts here and here.